TIS199/deepseek-on-android/README.md

-# Run Deepseek on Android
+# Run Deepseek locally on Android

 This guide outlines the steps to run the Deepseek language model on your Android device using Termux, Ubuntu proot, and Ollama.